NathanaelGo/the-halcyon-cradle/Lore/The Moons.md

 The idea of representing the moons as people is an idea taken from the [[Noctis Empire]].
 Modern day they are not represented as people.

+Both are illusions - the real ones are elsewhere
 ## Solace
 Light blue and speckled with craters